 Start by giving your survey a name.
 We suggest structuring your naming conventions so that it remains easy to find surveys as your learning plan grows.

 There is a dropdown to choose the status of your survey.
 “Draft” is the default state for new surveys, but you can also change to the following statuses:

 Next, enter a number value in “Survey Goals” input box.
 This is the number of responses you would like to collect to feel confident that you have a representative set of answers to your question.
 Once the survey goal is met, then the survey will stop triggering.
 The goal is set to 5,000 by default.

 You can optionally add tags to your survey for organizational purposes.
 You can create and manage tags via the survey dashboard in the search bar.
 You can add multiple tags to a survey.

 The next step is to define survey questions to ask, to establish follow-up question logic, and to configure how the survey is formatted for end users.

 The page is divided into question definition (left) and formatting options (right).

 You can optionally add an invitation to your survey, which enables users to opt-in to take a brief survey.
 Since Pulse Insights Surveys are often just one question long and used in-line, an invitation to take a survey is typically not necessary and is not used by default.
 You can add an invitation by clicking the “+” on the “Add Invitation” card and filling out the required fields: the invitation text and the opt-in button text.

-To configure single choice questions, first type out the question text, then you can add responses options by clicking the “Add Response” button.
-And remove response options by clicking the X on the right of each line.
+To configure single choice questions, first type out the question text, then you can add response options by clicking the “Add Response” button.
+You can remove response options by clicking the X on the right of each line.

 Multi-Choice questions enable the user to select one or more responses at a time.